Cirencester Civic Society

 Promoting, Protecting and Shaping our Town since 1966

-Interested in getting involved with the society – see our ‘About Us’ page for more details on who we are, when we meet and how to become a member.
-Our members enjoy many private events organised throughout the year – see our ‘Events’ page for examples.
+Interested in getting involved with the society – use the button below for more details on how to become a member.
+Our members enjoy many private events organised throughout the year as well as FREE access to all our monthly talks.

 Protecting and shaping the town through engagement with the local planning authorities